-During the first five years of the Green City, Clean Waters program, the Water Department will continuously monitor as many sites as possible in order to refine infiltration rate estimates (both surface and subsurface).
+During the first five years of the Green City, Clean Waters program, the Water Department will compare observed infiltration rates (both surface and subsurface) to pre-construction field estimated infiltration rates.
 As the number of constructed projects exceeds monitoring manpower and data processing capabilities, a probabilistic study design may be implemented.
 Preliminary work can inform the statistical study design by providing an initial estimate of the expected variability in infiltration rate estimates.